MediaPipe for PyTorch ResNet

 - For training data only:

-Random crop as a part of ImageDecoder with RANDOMIZED_AREA_AND_ASPECT_RATIO_CROP as random_crop_type
+Random cropping as a part of ImageDecoder with

 - For evaluation data only:

-A sequence of operations is then set up in the definegraph
+Then, a sequence of operations is set up in the definegraph method:

 def definegraph(self):